Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Significant Production

-A well-designed food forest on half an acre can supply a significant portion of a family's fruit, nut, and vegetable needs.
-Management time decreases.
-System is largely self-sustaining for nutrients.
+A well-designed food forest on half an acre can supply a large portion of a family's fruit, nut, and vegetable needs.
+Management time drops.

-Harvest: Abundant β€” fruit trees, nut trees, shrubs, herbs, root crops
+Harvest: Abundant β€” tree fruits, nuts, shrubs, herbs, root crops

 Year 10+